OpenMDAO/OpenMDAO-Framework/docs/surrogate/mult_outputs.rst

             self.trig_meta_model.model = Trig()
             self.trig_meta_model.recorder = DBCaseRecorder()

-The training changes in that both outputs must now be specified under ``case_outputs``.
 The parameter `x` still only needs to be added once in this case, since the same input is being evaluated for both outputs, thus a need for only one input.